 Finally, rentals had to be within 15-20 minutes from downtown Asheville.

-You would think these were simple rules, but they narrowed the list by quite a bit.
+You would think these were simple rules, but they narrowed the list by quite a bit, especially the indoor plumbing requirement.

 The Renovated Storage Container